Potential upside & downside to trefis price

 - U.S. Individual Solutions (U.S. Life Insurance, U.S. Individual Annuities) constitute 23% of the Trefis price estimate for Prudential Financial's stock.

-- U.S. Workspace Solutions (U.S. Retirement Solutions, U.S. Group Insurance) constitute 20% of the Trefis price estimate for Prudential Financial's stock.
+- Investment Management constitutes 21% of the Trefis price estimate for Prudential Financial's stock.

 WHAT HAS CHANGED?

-Latest EarningIn Q1 2021, Prudential Financial reported Total Revenues of $16.95 billion, which is 26% more than Q1 2020.
-This could be attributed to 7% y-o-y growth in total U.S Business revenues, followed by a 69% jump in investment management segment and a 5% growth in international insurance revenues.
-Notably, Net Realized investment gains (losses) increased from $1.7 million in Q1 2020 to $2.1 million in the quarter.
+Latest EarningIn Q2 2021, Prudential Financial reported Total Revenues of $15.9 billion, which is 31% more than Q2 2020.
+This could be attributed to a 7% y-o-y gain in the net investment income and a 21% increase in asset management fees, partially offset by lower total premiums and policy fees.
+Notably, Net Realized investment gains (losses) increased from -$3.75 billion in Q2 2020 to $635 million in the quarter.

 Impact of coronavirus outbreakPrudential Financial has suffered as states and countries were on lockdown due to Coronavirus pandemic.
 This resulted in lower premium revenues for the company as business and individuals were more focused on the short term.
 In addition to this, the insurance companies are heavily dependent on income from investment of insurance premiums for their profitability, which slightly suffered in 2020 due to lower interest rate environment driven by the economic slowdown.
 While, the FY2020 revenues were down 12% y-o-y, we believe the company’s results for full year 2021 will see some improvement due to recovery in the economy.